Family Care and Education

 Caring physically for families is the first step though which we are able to connect and begin a relationship that allows us to invest in lives on a deeper level.
-We distribute monthly food and hygiene items that are vital to basic health.
-These supplemental portions are given to families, regardless of religion or personal belief – we insure that these families fit the vulnerability criteria and are indeed in need.
-As different needs arise we hold special distribution, such as Winterization Kits.
-These distributions include carpets, winter clothing, blankets, mattresses and heaters to offset the harsh winter conditions.
+We distribute supplemental food and hygiene items that are vital to basic health.
+These monthly portions are given to families, regardless of religion or personal belief – we insure that these families fit the vulnerability criteria and are indeed in need.
+As needs arise we hold special distributions of carpets, winter clothing, blankets, sleeping mats and heaters to offset the harsh winter conditions.

 2: Children at Risk